 Blended courses offer two great ways to learn.
 The classroom experience is combined with online instruction to provide an effective learning environment.
 On-campus visits or actual classroom time is reduced because some learning is done via the Web.
-Participation in a Blended Course requires specific computer hardware and software and an Internet connection.
+Participation in a Blended Course requires specific computer hardware and software, an Internet connection and a working email account.